Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

     6.2 **Test** The images on the carousel don't have a high enough resolution and appear pixelated on Larger screens

     6.3 **Fix** replaced images with higher resolution on large screens

+7. for about page h5 on classes section was overflowing the width of the screen.

+    7.1 **Test** open about page in differen screen-sizes

+    7.2 **Fix** Refactoring of the classes section removing the h5 element from class `col` and improving responsiviness